Bayesian iterative screening in ultra-high dimensional linear regressions: Introduction

 In order to develop a Bayesian screening method, we consider a hierarchical model with zero inflated mixture priors which are special cases of the spike and slab priors.
 As mentioned earlier, variants of these hierarchical models have previously been used for variable selection and MCMC algorithms are generally used to approximate posterior probabilities.
-It is known that MCMC chains suffer from slow mixing in high dimensional variable selection models and consequently due to increasing (per iteration) computational cost it may be unfeasible to obtain enough samples to accurately estimate the posterior probabilities.
 On the other hand, the sequential screening method proposed here called {\it B}ayesian {\it it}erative {\it s}creening (BITS) does not involve any MCMC sampling.
-Under the hierarchical model considered here, the marginal posterior density of the latent indicator vector is analytically available up to a normalizing constant.
-BITS uses this density to iteratively include variables that have maximum posterior inclusion probability conditional on the already selected variables.
+Under the hierarchical model considered here, the marginal posterior probability mass function (pmf) of the latent indicator vector is analytically available up to a normalizing constant.
+BITS uses this pmf to iteratively include variables that have maximum posterior inclusion probability conditional on the already selected variables.
 The computation of the posterior probabilities is done by a one-step delayed Cholesky update. \cite{wang:leng:2016} mention that there are two important aspects of a successful screening method: computational efficiency and screening consistency property under flexible conditions.
 Even though BITS allows incorporation of prior information, it is computationally competitive with the frequentist screening methods like HOLP.
 The hierarchical model on which BITS is based assumes Gaussian errors.
 But we show that BITS has screening consistency even under the more general $q$-exponential tail condition on the errors.
 Also, we do not assume that the marginal correlations for the important variables are bounded away from zero---an assumption that is often violated in practice but used for showing screening consistency of SIS.
 Finally, we introduce the notion of posterior screening consistency and discuss its usefulness in Bayesian high dimensional data analysis.